What is the difference between ISO 14001 and ISO 45001?

 If you are looking to implement either standard, or understand the current state of your management system controls, the first step is to perform a gap analysis.
 This will help you understand what needs to be done to conform to the standard in question.
 It will also reveal what you have already implemented, and what more you need to do.

-To help with this, we have built an automated tool which can take you through the standards line by line.
-For more information, please visit our website or book a call with our Operations Manager at a time that suits you.
+To help with this, we at Apomatix have built an automated tool which can take you through the standards line by line.
+For more information, please visit our website or book a call with our Head of Operations at a time that suits you.